netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

   to transmit the additional charge for Cash On Delivery to the DHL webservice and create Cash On Delivery labels.

-- Also you configure the bank account to be used for Cash On Delivery (COD) shipments with DHL.
+- configure the bank account to be used for Cash On Delivery (COD) shipments with DHL.
 The Cash On Delivery amount from the customer will be transferred to this bank account.

   Please note that you might also have to store the bank data in your DHL account.
   Usually, this can be done through the DHL Business Customer Portal (Geschäftskundenportal).

-- At least you configure which sender (shipper) information should be transmitted to DHL in addition to the general |mage| configuration settings.
+- configure which sender (shipper) information should be transmitted to DHL in addition to the general |mage| configuration settings.

 When using the *eCommerce Global Label API*, the service Cash On Delivery is